-If one assumes that the Chinese government is a monolith then one would not expect to find two SASs competing in an activist campaign to control a POE or an SAS launching a shareholder activist campaign against an SOE.
-To the uninitiated observer, such shareholder activist campaigns would seem illogical as it would appear that the Chinese government is engaging in shareholder activism against itself.
-However, intergovernmental competition at the national level between various departments, and competition at the local level between different provinces, is well recognized as a mechanism that may serve to improve Chinese corporate governance.
-190 As such, it is unsurprising that our review of the facts of the 156 cases in the CSAD revealed 15 cases involving government entities in competition with each other in shareholder activist campaigns.
+If one assumes that the Chinese government is a monolith, then one would not expect to find two SASs competing in an activist campaign to control a POE or an SAS launching a shareholder activist campaign against an SOE.
+To the uninitiated observer, such shareholder activist campaigns would seem illogical as the Chinese government seems to engage in shareholder activism against itself.
+However, intergovernmental competition at the national level between various departments, and competition at the local level between different provinces, is recognized as a mechanism that may serve to improve Chinese corporate governance.
+194

-As one of us has explained in detail elsewhere in research examining shareholder activism involving institutional investors in China: "the CCP realizes the corporate governance and economic benefits of having [SASs] serve as a check on the controlling shareholder power of SOEs, which is congruent with the CCP's long-standing policy to support the development of institutional investors as a mechanism to improve corporate governance and stabilize the stock market".
-191 As such, it is unsurprising that in our review of the facts of the cases in the CSAD that 15 out of the 156 activist campaigns involved cases where an SAS launched an activist campaign against an SOE.
+As one of us has explained in detail elsewhere in research examining shareholder activism involving institutional investors in China: "the CCP realizes the corporate governance and economic benefits of having [SASs] serve as a check on the controlling shareholder power of SOEs, which is congruent with the CCP's long-standing policy to support the development of institutional investors as a mechanism to improve corporate governance and stabilize the stock market."195 As such, it is unsurprising that 15 out of the 156 activist campaigns in our sample involved cases where an SAS launched an activist campaign against an SOE.
 This suggests that shareholder activism in China may serve as an important corporate governance mechanism among government entities to promote good corporate governance, improve efficiency, and weed out corruption.

-Our factual analysis of cases in the CSAD also revealed that 4 out of the 156 activist campaigns involved SAS from different provinces competing to influence a private target, utilizing tactics akin to what one would expect to find between purely private activist shareholders.
-It is noteworthy that such competition between shareholder activists from different provinces playout in public as they could presumably be worked out behind closed government doors - a further indication of a rules-based system of shareholder activism in China.
+Our factual analysis of cases in the CSAD also revealed that 4 out of the 156 activist campaigns involved SASs from different provinces competing to influence a private target, utilizing tactics akin to what one would expect to find between purely private activist shareholders.
+It is noteworthy that such competition between shareholder activists from different provinces plays out in public, as these conflicts could presumably be resolved behind closed government doors-a further indication of a rules-based system of shareholder activism in China.

-Taken together, SASs launching activist campaigns against SOEs and SASs competing against each other for influence over private targets suggests that shareholder activism in China occurs in a rules-based system - where political entities often appear to play by the same rules as private entities.
+Taken together, SASs launching activist campaigns against SOEs and SASs suggests that shareholder activism in China occurs in a rules-based system where political entities often appear to play by the same rules as private entities.
 However, as mentioned earlier, it is important to recognize that the CSAD only includes cases which were publicly reported.
 It contains no information about potential activist campaigns which are not publicly reported, or which may have been prevented from arising in the first place.